 Please discuss any issues with the program area or a Student Services Officer at any campus.

 When offers are made through SATAC, recipients will receive a letter from TAFE SA with instructions on how to enrol.
 This may include a pre-enrolment information and counselling session.

 All enrolments are done online at myTAFESA.
-The enrolment process involves providing your details, enrolling into your classes and paying the appropriate fees.
+The enrolment process involves providing your details, selecting your classes and paying the appropriate fees.

 Applicants should be aware of the following information before they enrol.